Iansogotthis/whackAmole/README.md

 # Whack-a-Mole Game

-A web-based Whack-a-Mole game using Flask and JavaScript with HTML5 Canvas.
+A web-based Whack-a-Mole game using Flask and JavaScript with HTML5 Canvas, featuring user accounts and saved game stats.

 ## Prerequisites